How to Force Flowering Branches to Bloom Indoors

 The best time to begin forcing spring-blooming branches is once the night temperatures are consistently between 33-41°F.

-After at least 6 weeks of cold weather, the buds on many flowering trees and shrubs have already formed from the previous year.
-At that point, they’re still in a period of dormancy for a few more weeks until the warmer weather arrives.
+After at least six weeks of cold weather, the buds on many flowering trees and shrubs from the previous year have already formed.
+At that point, they’re still in a period of dormancy for a few more weeks until warmer weather arrives.

 January through late February, and even early March, are great months for force-blooming flowering branches.
 However, you can also bring branches indoors just before they’re ready to bloom outdoors with plump buds that are already starting to swell.